This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-On any given day, especially a sunny day, Circular Quay is a great place to walk about or just sit and watch the ferry’s come and go.
-And if you want to step inside and experience the interior of the Opera House, consider taking a 1 hour tour.
+On any given day, especially a sunny day, Circular Quay is a great place to walk about or just sit and watch the ferries come and go.

-Being a busy transport hub you’ll also find many outdoor cafes and restaurants lining the harbour, so if you skipped breakfast you can grab a quick bite here!
+Being a busy transport hub you’ll also find many outdoor cafes and restaurants lining the harbour, so if you skip breakfast you can grab a quick bite here!

 You can’t beat the serenity and harbour views and this is a great place to spend an hour or two in Sydney.
 Take a walk around the gardens to admire the many different types of plants and city views.
 You can also take a free self-guided walking tour.

-If you’re into art, the Art Gallery of NSW is one of Australia’s leading art museums with five levels of art and extensive collections of Australian, Aboriginal, European, Asian and contemporary art.
+If you’re into art, the Art Gallery of New South Wales is one of Australia’s leading art museums with five levels of art and extensive collections of Australian, Aboriginal, European, Asian and contemporary art.

-There are several options around the Quay and CBD, but I’m going to suggest these two.
+There are several options to eat in Sydney around the Quay and CBD, but I’m going to suggest these two.